scylladb/scylladb/docs/using-scylla/counters.rst

 	pk | my_counter
 	---+-----------

-Remember that once deleted, counter column values cannot be used again.
+Remember that once deleted, counter column values should not be used again.
+If you reuse them, proper behavior is not guaranteed.

 Read our blog_ on counters, or see the data type :ref:`description <counters>`.

 .. _blog: http://www.scylladb.com/2017/04/04/counters/